-Cathy Otten is an award-winning British author and journalist formerly reporting for the Independent and Independent on Sunday.
-Based in Iraqi Kurdistan since 2013, she is best known for her book length investigation into the enslavement of Yezidi women by ISIS, With Ash On Their Faces: Yezidi Women and the Islamic State was published in the US by OR books in 2017.
+Cathy Otten is an award-winning British journalist and author based in Iraqi Kurdistan 2013-17.
+She is the author of With Ash On Their Faces: Yezidi Women and the Islamic State was published in the US by OR books in 2017.
 It was described by the The Los Angeles Review of Books as: "The best kind of humanist journalism: lucid, transparent, grimly realistic.… (N)o book has covered it better.”
 When not reporting features for newspapers and magazines, Cathy can be found giving talks about journalism and her book at universities and institutes, such as Columbia Journalism School in New York and the Pulitzer Center in Washington DC.

 Contact Cathy at cathyotten [at] gmail [dot] com on twitter @cathyotten